Magic Circle – How & Why it Works

 Images 9 and 10: You will now have a loop pulled up on your hook as if you’ve pulled up a loop with working yarn through a stitch – because that’s exactly what you’ve done.
 In these images you can see the loop pulled up from two different picture angles.

 Quick stitch anatomy lesson for this magic circle crochet tutorial: From here, you could technically remove this from your fingers while leaving the hook in this loop.
 Then, pull on the tail end of the yarn to tighten.
-This would create a slip knot.
-The magic circle is essentially one big slip knot.
-Once that piece of information makes sense, the crochet magic circle becomes much easier to understand.

 Back to the magic circle crochet tutorial: